darioschmid/DigisparkMorseKeyboard/README.md

 ## How It Works

 Visit [DigisparkMorseCode/MorseCodes.txt](https://raw.githubusercontent.com/maludo99/DigisparkMorseKeyboard/master/MorseCodes.txt), or open a Text Editor and hold the key down for 4sec.
 It prints out all available Morse Codes.
+Hold down the key to switch between DE and US keyboard layout.

 Example: